What is Hong Kong famous for?

 Luxury brands like Chanel, Gucci, and Cartier also have stand-alone shops.
 For bargain-priced goods, head to Jardine’s Bazaar and Jardine’s Crescent.

 24. Hollywood Road

-Art savvy shoppers and antique lovers will surely enjoy hunting for artworks, artifacts, and ancient treasures while strolling along the mural-laden neighbourhood.
-The road is lined with art, design, and photography galleries, mostly featuring contemporary Chinese art from legendary and world-class artists like the late Wu Guangzhong, Fernando Botero, Zao Wou-ki, and Karin Weber.
-Just a short walk off of Hollywood Road, PMQ (formerly Police Married Quarters) at Aberdeen Street houses works by promising young artists and designers in Hong Kong.
-Most of Hong Kong’s antique shops are also concentrated in Hollywood Road.
-Look for Chinese style furniture, scroll paintings, porcelain and ceramics from the past 1000 years, phonographs, watches, silk garments, and kitschy curios.
+Art savvy shoppers and antique lovers will surely enjoy hunting for artworks, artifacts, and ancient treasures while strolling along the mural-laden neighborhood.
+The road is lined with art, design, and photo galleries, mostly featuring contemporary Chinese art from legendary and world-class artists like the late Wu Guangzhong, Fernando Botero, Zao Wou-ki, and Karin Weber.

 Location: Hollywood Road, Central / Sheung Wan, Hong Kong